SrijalSrivastava/delta-demo/README.md

 # delta-demo
-We are making this repository only for practice git &amp; github
+We are making this repository only for practice git &amp; github class.